steebe/steebe.githubpages.io/_posts/2018-07-05-javascript.markdown

 circuit what needs to be evaluated.

 {% highlight JavaScript %}
-// LHS is evaluated and returned (RHS ignored) console.log("me" || "you");
+// LHS is evaluated and returned as true (RHS ignored) console.log("me" || "you");

-// LHS is evaluated as true BEFORE RHS is evaluated and returned console.log("you" || "me");
+// 1st condition evaluated as false yields third condition evaluation & return

-// 1st condition evaluated as false yields third condition evaluation & return console.log(0 ? ("me || me") : ("you" && "you"))
+// (returns true due to two true expressions "you" and "you") console.log(0 ? ("me || me") : ("you" && "you"))
 {% endhighlight %}